Hobospider132/MahiruMate/README.md

 # What are the plans for the future?
 The future plans include:
 - Further dialogue
-- Proper animations for idling, walking and dragging
+- ~~Proper animations for idling, walking and dragging~~
+- May use 3D models instead for the animations rather than pixel art ones
 - Menu optimisation

 Open to suggestions as well so please message me ideas.
 I will consider them all.